numerai/docs/office-hours-with-arbitrage/office-hours-recaps/ohwa-s01e07.md

 **Arbitrage:** So you're using Python and none of your crazy neural net stuff?

 **JRB:** I was using TensorFlow for the longest time until I discovered this other neural net library from Google called [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html).
 I use that a lot these days.
-[Michael Oliver](https://numer.ai/mdo) said it looks a lot like Python.
+[Michael Oliver](https://numer.ai/mdo) said it looks a lot like PyTorch.

 **Arbitrage:** This one's going to be pretty clutch because I think you'll have some tips that nobody's said before.
 What are your top three tips for the tournament?